About Bartholomew Ting

 Blokies Building Block

-Through these projects, I have discovered that not all participants find it easy to create something meaningful and structurally sound within a limited time frame.
-To make the process more accessible and enjoyable, I created Cardboard Blokies, an innovative tool that eliminates the need for unnecessary adhesives and scissors.
-With these blokies, anyone can create larger-than-life cardboard sculptures within minutes and even ride on them!
+Through my involvement in these projects, I have come to realize that not all participants find it effortless to craft something both impactful and structurally sound within a constrained time frame.
+In order to enhance accessibility and foster an enjoyable experience, I developed Cardboard Blokies, an innovative tool that eliminates the necessity for excessive adhesives and scissors.
+With the utilization of these Blokies, individuals of all backgrounds can effortlessly construct impressive, larger-than-life cardboard sculptures in a matter of minutes, and even have the opportunity to interact with them firsthand by riding on them.

 Photo of Cardboard Blokies